patrickroberts/complex-js/README.md

 Note that this constructor does not support the `new` keyword and should never be called with it, as it does so internally.

-Similarly, both notations are supported in the toString method.
+Similarly, both notations are supported in the `Complex.prototype.toString` method.
 Simply call `toString()` for exponential (the default), or `toString(true)` for cartesian notation.